 Kavanaugh sits on several different committees and boards, including serving as the chairperson of the Council Public Safety committee.
 He currently sits on the Mesa Community College Commission on Excellence in Education after serving as Chair and is the Vice Chair of the Valley Metro Rail board and the chancellor of the Arizona Society Sons of the American Revolution, of which he is a Palo Verde Chapter member.
 He is a member of the Council Community and Cultural Development committee, the Council Sustainability and Transportation committee and is one of the Council representatives to the West Mesa Community Development Corporation.
 He sits on the board of the Mesa United Way, the Mesa Preservation Foundation and College Bound Mesa.
 He also sits on the Benedictine University at Mesa Advisory Board.

 Nationally, Councilmember Kavanaugh is very active with the National League of Cities.
-He is a member of the NLC Board of Directors, the Board Liaison to the Community and Economic Development Steering Committee and is a member of the NLC Audit, Bylaws and Membership committee.
+He is a member of the NLC Internationl Council, the NLC Advisory Council and the Audit Committee.
+He also served on the NLC Board of Directors.

 Kavanaugh is also a member of the Mesa Downtown Rotary club.
 He is the past president of the Child Crisis Center and formerly served on the board of the National Assembly of State Arts Agencies, Mesa Historical Society, Dobson Ranch Home Owners Association, A New Leaf, East Valley Senior Services, West Mesa Community Development Corporation, Arizona Museum For Youth Friends, Arizona Museum of Natural History Foundation, Mesa Symphony, Arizona Commission on the Arts and Foundation for People With Disabilities, Mesa Arts Center Foundation and Mesa Community Action Network.